 How would you describe the difference between and ophthalmologist and and an optometrist to a person who thinks they will get a better exam at an ophthalmologist?

-Students said most difficult question asked at Southern College of Optometry discussed various topics including contributions to optometry, optometry legislation, challenges and future issues in the field, relationships between optometrists and ophthalmologists, and awareness of current legislation.
-The interviews may have been in an MMI format with nondisclosure agreements, as some responses alluded to specific questions without explicit details.
+Students said most difficult question asked at Southern College of Optometry discussed various topics including contributions to optometry, optometry legislation, challenges in the field, and the relationship between optometrists and ophthalmologists.
+The interviews may have been in an MMI format as some responses hinted at non-disclosure agreements, but common themes included addressing current legislation, future challenges in optometry, and personal attributes for being an ideal optometrist.

 No difficult questions were asked, all were very general and broad.